rainbirduk/monty_python/README.md

 # Monty Python: A Monty Hall Simulation Tool

-This Python-based project provides a modular, interactive, and testable implementation of the classic Monty Hall problem.
+This Python-based portfolio project provides a modular, interactive, and testable implementation of the classic Monty Hall problem.
 It includes simulation capabilities, user-guided gameplay, and automated report generation.

 ## Project Overview

 The Monty Hall problem is a probability puzzle based on a game show scenario.
-This suite allows users to:
+This program allows users to:
 - Play the game interactively
 - Run large-scale simulations
 - Generate PDF reports of results